YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 >
 ```

 Then here comes the important part.
-I know many people are "memorying" that the second parameter in `apply()` function decided the dimention it iterates, including me before.
+I know many people are "memorying" that the second parameter in the `apply()` function decided the dimension it iterates, including me before.
 So we all think that 1 indicates rows, and 2 indicates columns right?
-So there comes two vital questions:
+So there come two vital questions:
-* 1. How the second parameter works for multi-dimention arrays?
-If you have 3 dimension, then what the "first" dimension (1) iteration result will be?
+1. How the second parameter works for multi-dimension arrays?
+If you have 3 dimensions, then what the "first" dimension (1) iteration result will be?
-* 2. What will `apply(d2, c(1,2), function(x) print(x))` output?
+2. What will `apply(d2, c(1,2), function(x) print(x))` output?

 ---

 ## Visualisation of 3-Dimension Array

-So I want to visualis the 3-Dimension array a bit.
+So I want to visualise the 3-Dimension array a bit.
 I firstly created a 3D array here.
 I defined a 3D array with 3 dimensions as 2, 3, 4 separately.
 The purposed is if dimensions have different value, it's easier for me to find which one is which.

 ```R
 d3 <- array(1:c(2 * 3 * 4), c(2, 3, 4))
 ```

-Then let's have a look what it looks like below.
-Seems we can see there are 4 matrix, that there is a `,,1` at the beginning of each, so we can guess out that the `,,` indicates 3 dimensions, and `,,[]`, the third value after the second comma indicates the third dimension.
-There are 4 matrixes here because previous I definded the three dimensions as `c(2, 3, 4)`.
-The only the third dimension have 4 elements.
-The first dimension should only have 2 elements, while the second dimension should only have 3 dimension.
+Then let's have a look at what it looks like below.
+Seems we can see there are 4 matrixes, that there is a `,,1` at the beginning of each, so we can guess out that the `,,` indicates 3 dimensions, and `,,[]`, the third value after the second comma indicates the third dimension.
+There are 4 matrixes here because previous I defined the three dimensions as `c(2, 3, 4)`.
+Only the third dimension has 4 elements.
+The first dimension should only have 2 elements, while the second dimension should only have 3 elements.

 ```R
 > d3